maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

   <figcaption>New result</figcaption>
 </figure>

 This time, we are much more happy !
-In the end, it held the load extremely well, while having a reduced printing time and material cost highly reduced !
+In the end, it held the load extremely well, while having a similar printing time (31min VS 29 min) but material quantity being reduced (0.9m of PLA filament VS 1.25m) !
 <figure> <center>
   <img src="./../../img/mod09/topology.jpg" alt="logo text" width="80%" />
   <figcaption>Normal VS optimized topology</figcaption>